Trusted WordPress tutorials, when you need them most.

 How to Enforce One Category Per Post in WordPress

 Categories are a great way to organize your content and help visitors find what they’re looking for.
-However, at WPBeginner we’ve seen plenty of website owners fall into the trap of adding multiple categories to each post.
+However, if your posts have multiple categories, then this can actually hurt your search engine rankings without you realizing it.

 How to enforce one category per post in WordPress

-By default, WordPress allows you to add multiple categories to a single post.
+By default, WordPress lets you add multiple categories to a single post.

 A WordPress post with multiple categories